 An accident report is a document that includes details about an accident including the type and how it happened.

 A detailed accident report will likely be required in the aftermath of an accident, whether it is a car, motorcycle, truck, bicycle, pedestrian, slip and fall, or construction accident to establish liability.
 In the case of an automobile or other accident that happens in traffic, a police officer will likely be called to the scene.
-For all other situations, drivers or other interested parties may need to write their own reports.
+For all other situations, drivers or other interested parties may need to write their reports.

 If you have been involved in an accident, for insurance and legal purposes, you should prepare your accident report or obtain an official report from the police.

 When it comes to filing a report after an accident, no matter where or how it occurred, more information is always better than less.
 There are certain key items your report should include, and you should try to remain as objective as possible.